www.GunsOfOld.com -- Authentic, Non-Firing Replicas of Classic Guns

 A blunderbuss can fire multiple balls simultaneously, generally discharging its entire load at once.
 This made the blunderbuss an ideal weapon for boarding ships, making them popular with merchant mariners defending their cargo, or pirates intent on stealing them.

-This historically authentic, non-firing replica of a British Blunderbuss pistol--available in brass or pewter finish--is a great choice for antique gun fanciers, re-enactors and living history performers.
+This historically authentic, non-firing replica of a British Blunderbuss pistol--available in brass or pewter finish--is a great choice for antique gun fanciers, living history and theatrical performers.